mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

 - Open `exercise-11.html` in the browser to check it works.

-- Create a styklesheet - `style.css`
+- Create a stylesheet - `style.css`

 - Link to the stylesheet from `exercise-11.html`

-- Check it woks by using:
+- Check it works by using:

 ```
 * {